Ask a doctor about a prescription for METHYLPHENIDATE TECNIGEN 54 mg PROLONGED-RELEASE TABLETS

 ADHD does not affect the child's or adolescent's intelligence.

-Do not take methylphenidate if you or your child present any of the above.
+Do not take methylphenidate if you or your child have any of the above.
 If you are unsure, inform your doctor or pharmacist before you or your child take methylphenidate, as methylphenidate may worsen these problems.

 Warnings and precautions